networknt/light-doc/content/en/service/proxy/benchmark.md

 ```

-As you can see, we set the proxy to connnect to the backend API with httpsEnabled and http2Enabled to true.
-And update the url to port 8443.
+As you can see, we set the proxy to connect to the backend API with httpsEnabled and http2Enabled to true.
+And update the `url` to port 8443.

 Create a docker-compose file